 Most people concentrate solely on e-commerce and its potential, but it only accounts for 14% of global retail sales.
 The remaining 86% comes from people visiting stores and making purchases.

-This guide will teach you everything you need to know about retail marketing strategies that will help you flourish in 2022 and beyond.
+This guide will help implement actionable retail marketing strategies that will ensure your brand flourishes in 2022 and beyond.

 1. Retailers Using Omnichannel Advertising

 Omnichannel marketing is a great technique to turn one-time buyers into regular customers in the modern era of eCommerce sales.
 The integration of numerous channels to produce a consistent brand experience is known as omnichannel marketing.